Active-matter isomorphs in the size-polydisperse Ornstein-Uhlenbeck Lennard-Jones model: comparing to direct-isomorph-check generated isomorphs

 Table II reports the systemic temperatures at the reference state points of the three polydispersities studied.
 As mentioned, the reference densities were chosen to have the same virial; we see that they also have almost the same systemic temperature.

-Fig.~\ref{fig4} shows the active-matter isomorph obtained from the $\Tc$ method (full curves) and the analytical DIC method (dashed curves), starting at reference state point $(\rho,D,\tau)=(\rho_0,1100,10)$ in which the reference density is 0.99, 0.91, and 0.85, respectively, for polydispersity $\delta=12\%$, 23\%, and 29\%.
-The two methods for generating isomorphs result in visibly different curves; there is more than 50\% difference in $D$ and $\tau$ at the largest density in the 29\% polydispersity case (green curves).
+Fig.~\ref{fig4} shows the active-matter isomorph obtained from the $\Tc$ method (full curves) and the analytical DIC method (dashed curves), starting at the reference state point $(\rho,D,\tau)=(\rho_0,1100,10)$ in which the reference density is 0.99, 0.91, and 0.85, respectively, for $\delta=12\%$, 23\%, and 29\%.
+The two methods for generating isomorphs result in visibly different curves; thus there is more than 50\% difference in $D$ and $\tau$ at the largest density in the 29\% polydispersity case (green curves).
 How different are these active-matter isomorphs when it comes to average RDF and MSD data collapse?
-The RDF case is investigated in \fig{fig5}, which shows that the structure is somewhat more invariant along the $\Tc$-generated active-matter isomorphs than along the DIC-generated isomorphs.
+The RDF case is investigated in \fig{fig5}, which shows that the structure is somewhat more invariant along the $\Tc$-generated active-matter isomorphs than along the DIC-generated isomorphs, albeit this is a minor effect because in both cases the structure is fairly invariant.
+The differences are most pronounced at higher polydispersity.

-\Fig{fig6} reports for the MSD.
-Here we reach the opposite conclusion: the DIC method results in a better data collapse than the $\Tc$ method.
+\Fig{fig6} reports results for the MSD.
+Here we reach the opposite conclusion: the DIC method results in a somewhat better data collapse than the $\Tc$ method.
 The same conclusion was reached for the binary Kob-Andersen AOUP model in Ref. \onlinecite{saw23a} (that did not investigate the average RDF).